pixie-io/pixie-demos/endpoint-deprecation/README.md

 - If you don't already have one, set up a [Kubernetes cluster](https://docs.px.dev/installing-pixie/setting-up-k8s/).
 - [Install Pixie](https://docs.px.dev/installing-pixie/install-guides/) to your Kubernetes cluster.
 - Install the [Pixie CLI](https://docs.px.dev/installing-pixie/install-schemes/cli/#1.-install-the-pixie-cli) if you didn't install it in order to deploy Pixie in the step above.
-- Git clone this repository and `cd` into the `endpoint-deprecation` folder.
+- git clone this repository and `cd` into the `endpoint-deprecation` folder.

 ## Test Application